-In addition, personal data shall not be transferred to a country outside the EEA unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data as determined by the European Commission or where the organisation receiving the data has provided adequate safeguards2.
+In addition, personal data shall not be transferred to a country outside the UK and EEA unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data as determined by the UK and the European Commission or where the organisation receiving the data has provided adequate safeguards2.

 This means that individuals' rights must be enforceable and effective legal remedies for individuals must be available following the transfer.
 It may also be possible to transfer data where the data subject has provided explicit consent or for other limited reasons.
-Staff should contact the DPO if they require further assistance with a proposed transfer of personal data outside of the EEA.
+Staff should contact the DPO if they require further assistance with a proposed transfer of personal data outside of the UK and EEA.